 MY CHILD IS UNDER 9 YEARS OLD

 PRIVATE COACHING?
 No private coaches are allowed at the speed sessions.
 Very comprehensive basic speed skating lessons are provided during the “off season,” from April to August.
 BASIC LESSONS are for speed skating form and technique.
 As the season progresses, the speed sessions shift emphasis to faster laps and workouts for speed and endurance.
-Lessons are NOT geared for children who are beginners, or skaters who only want to go fast not learn technique.
+Lessons are NOT geared for children who are beginners, or skaters who just want to go fast.
 Skaters wishing to advance to a high level of racing ability may wish to look at the programs provided through the FAST team at the Kearns Olympic Oval, or the ACE program through the Pettit facility in Milwaukee.

 NCSA adheres to the recommendations of the US Olympic Committee Youth Development Model that athletes under the age of 13 limit sport-specific training.